Last Updated on

 - Buy in bulk.
 If you cannot make your own cleaners or don’t want to, buy your own cleaners in bulk or by refilling reusable containers.
 Our food coop allows us to bring in containers to fill with dish soap and floor cleaner.
 This cuts down on the number of plastic bottles used.

 - Eliminate toxic scents.
 You shouldn’t be breathing in toxic scents from artificial air fresheners for health reasons.
 Open the windows up and begin scenting your home with essential oils like this homemade Febreze spray.
+This is a great suggestion when spring cleaning bedrooms.

 - Conserve water.
 Don’t leave the water running when you’re cleaning.
 Turn it on while using it and then turn it off.
 If you must leave the water running to get it to the proper temperature, catch it in a bucket to use at another time.